Receive a free 2 day Cape Town City Stay package when Find out more

 Our final border crossing takes us into Zimbabwe this morning.
-Entering Zimbabwe we drive to Victoria Falls - the largest waterfall in the world.
+Entering Zimbabwe we drive to Victoria Falls town, close to the largest waterfall in the world, also named Victoria Falls.

 The UNESCO World Heritage Site of Victoria Falls is one of the most unforgettable natural spectacles in Africa - an absolute must-see!
-Today you have free time to visit Vic Falls to experience the 'Smoke that Thunders' as translated from the local name - Mosi-oa-Tunya.
+Today you have free time to visit Vic Falls and experience the 'Smoke that Thunders' as translated from the local name, Mosi-oa-Tunya.
 In addition to visiting the spectacular Victoria Falls, you can jump straight into one of the thrilling adventure activities (optional extra) this afternoon or take it easy.

 Our overnight accommodation is at a riverside lodge, located on the banks of the Zambezi River on the outskirts of the Zambezi National Park.
 We stay in twin rooms with en-suite bathrooms at the lodge in Victoria Falls, enjoying the facilities, including a swimming pool, internet, bar, laundry services and a restaurant.

 Your Cape Town to Victoria Falls Safari finishes after breakfast, but we highly recommend staying in Victoria Falls for a few extra days after your safari.